bruno-fs/bruno-fs.github.io/content/posts/test assertion styles.md

 ![pytest-v-unittest-simple-dict](../test%20assertion%20styles/5127241a8bd1e1e540f485aa464e5b8313b84a54.png)

-style.
-Both seem useful to me.
+Both seem useful to me in this scenario.

-Let's se a more nested dict version now.
+Let's see a test using the nested dict.

 ![pytest-v-unittest-nested-dict](../test%20assertion%20styles/e5394d71629bcd30f882f9803b1d5cbabbb38fee.png)